lukso-network/tools-lsp-factory/README.md

 In the [package.json](package.json) file under `scripts` there is a `post-install` hook, which also runs `generate-types` every time you install a package.

-##

-# universalprofile-smart-contracts

-The reference implementation for universal profiles smart contracts.

 ## Development

 ```bash